jkamm/Measures-That-Matter/README.md

 - Edmond A. -Programer
 - Nathan Barnes - Computation Lead, Zahner

-Thank you to [Chicago Innovate](https://www.chicagoinnovate.tech/) for a great ime hacking!
+Thank you to [Chicago Innovate](https://www.chicagoinnovate.tech/) for a great time hacking!